mesg-foundation/engine/docs/guide/service/what-is-a-service.md

 ## Share Services

 New Services can be created and shared.
 Alternatively, builders can use already-created services without coding by using our [Awesome](https://github.com/mesg-foundation/awesome) repository.

-**In Q3 2018**, once the Network is deployed, Services will be shared or sold on our Marketplace, opening up an economy of efficiencies and solutions.